Boeing tells some 737 Max customers to address possible electrical issue | CBC News

 The Calgary-based airline said its 13 other 737 Max aircraft "are not affected."

-The Max was grounded worldwide in March 2019 after two crashes killed 346 people.
+Max jets were grounded worldwide in March 2019 after two crashes killed 346 people.

-Regulators in the U.S., Europe, Canada, Brazil and other countries cleared the plane to resume flying after Boeing changed an automated flight-control system that played a role in the crashes.
+The planes resumed flying in December after regulators in the U.S., Europe, Canada and Brazil approved changes Boeing made to an automated flight-control system that played a role in the crashes.

-Boeing said Friday that the electrical issue was unrelated to the flight-control system.
-It did not say how many planes are affected or how long it will take for inspections and, if necessary, repairs.
+Boeing said the new issue, in which a component in the electrical power system might not be correctly grounded, was unrelated to the flight-control system.

 Southwest Airlines, which began flying the Max again last month, said it removed 30 of its 58 Max jets from its schedule to inspect them.
 Southwest spokesperson Brian Parrish said the airline has not experienced any known problems related to the electrical issue.